voltrb/volt/Readme.md

 # Controllers

 A controller can be any class in Volt, however it is common to have that class inherit from ModelController.
 A model controller lets you specify a model that the controller works off of.
 This is a common pattern in Volt.
-To assign the current model for a controller, simply call the model method passing in one of the following:
+The model for a controller can be assigned by one of the following:

 1. A symbol representing the name of a provided collection model: